20lives/dmote/doc/options-nested.md

-# Configuration options
+# Nestable configuration options

-Each heading in this document represents a recognized configuration key in YAML files for a DMOTE variant.
-The document was generated from the application CLI.

 This document describes all those settings which can be made at any level of specificity, from the entire keyboard down to an individual key.
+These settings all go under `by-key` in a YAML file.

 ## Conceptual overview

 Variable specificity is accomplished by nesting.
 The following levels of specificity are currently available.
 Each one branches out, containing the next:

-* The global level, at `by-key` (cf. the [main document](options-main.md)).
+* The global level, directly under `by-key` (cf. the [main document](options-main.md)).
 * The key cluster level, at `by-key` → `clusters` → your cluster.
 * The column level, nested still further under your cluster → `columns` → column index.
 * The row level, nested under column index → `rows` → row index.